material-motion/material-motion/concepts/patterns.md

 >
 > ![](../_assets/Intention-Tree.svg)
 >
-> We recommend that strongly-typed programming languages define Intention as empty protocols or interfaces.
+> Strongly-typed programming languages can define Intention as an empty protocol or interface.
 This allows existing entities to be described as Intentions.
 >
 >     protocol Intention {}
+>     extension Animation: Intention {
+>     }
 >
 > Strongly-typed programming-languages that lack protocols or interfaces can create "container" objects.
 These container objects are part of an Intention class hierarchy.
 >